-Existing roadways of all classification within the Study Area are currently surfaced with either rigid (concrete) or flexible (asphaltic concrete) pavements.
-Current improvements to Highway 401 east of the Study Area are mostly being completed using concrete pavements.
+Existing roadways of all classification within the study area are currently surfaced with either rigid (concrete) or flexible (asphaltic concrete) pavements.
+Current improvements to Highway 401 east of the study area are mostly being completed using concrete pavements.
 Preliminary pavement designs have been completed as part of this study for the purposes of preliminary cost estimating and identifying feasible rigid and flexible pavement designs to be carried forward to subsequent design phases.
-Additional details of the preliminary pavement designs are included in the Draft Pavement Engineering for Planning Report - Area of Continued Analysis (refer to List of Supporting Documents).
+Additional details of the preliminary pavement designs are included in the Draft Pavement Engineering for Planning Report - Area of Continued Analysis.